 How

-To Embed page will no longer work.
+To Embed page may no longer work.

 This is not strictly forbidden, but the practical answer is "probably not."
 (Or at least, not unless you use it via Microsoft's WebBrowser ActiveX control -- but that's really Internet Explorer.)
 The ActiveX version of AlternaTIFF is intended for use only in Internet Explorer, and other hypothetical web browsers that support the same ActiveX interface.
 If you want to use it in some other application, it's up to you to figure out how to do it -- we haven't added any interfaces to make it easy, so your program will have to closely emulate IE's environment.
 And you're not allowed to circumvent the registration requirement, or to try to make it look like AlternaTIFF is an integral part of your own software.